-This chair is perfect for people that need to carry light which typically is hikers, backpackers and hunters.
-It makes a much better seat than a nearby rock or large log, and offers decent support for being such a small chair.
+This option is perfect for people that need to carry light which typically is hikers, backpackers and hunters.
+It makes a much better seat than a nearby rock or large log, and offers decent support for being such a small option.
 It’s made of high quality 600D polyester fabric as well, so it can take a beating and keep going.

-The feet of the chair generate decent friction and prevent it from sliding around, which is a huge plus.
+The feet generate decent friction and prevent it from sliding around, which is a huge plus.
 The TravelChair slacker comes in a variety of different colors, and the whole chair has been double coated with a protective coating to prevent fading or product degradation from the sun.
-The only drawback this chair has is the fact that it’s basically a stool, so don’t expect a ton of lower back support.
+The only drawback is the fact that it’s basically a stool, so don’t expect a ton of lower back support.

-There’s a chair for every occasion and environment.
-Before you go out and buy a chair, the best thing you can actually do is pinpoint what exactly you’ll need the chair for.
+There’s an option for every occasion and environment.
+Before you go out and buy your next portable seat, the best thing you can actually do is pinpoint what exactly you’ll need it for.
 Once you have that answered, everything else will fall into place.

 If you’re tailgating, RV camping, or simply just veering up to a lake and popping the trunk of your car open, you simply can’t go wrong with Coleman’s Oversized Quad Chair With Cooler.
 It has all the extras and necessary add-ons to really help you relax out in the wilderness.
 One of the only cons, the fact that it lacks padding, can easily be remedied with a travel pillow.
 Its weight, and the fact that it’s not as portable as the rest shouldn’t really matter given the fact that you’re not exactly lugging it up a mountain.

-If you’re in the market for something foldable, easy to store, that you can pop out at your next BBQ and score some whoa points from your neighbors, then go out and buy Caravan’s Sports Infinity Zero Gravity Chair.
+If you’re in the market for something foldable, easy to store, that you can pop out at your next BBQ and score some whoa points from your neighbors, then go out and buy Caravan’s Sports Infinity Zero Gravity.
 It’s extremely chick and slick, a bit posh, easy to maneuver and use, and, over all, immensely comfortable.
-But, this is not a hiking or camping seat; this is an outdoors/patio chair.
+But, this is not a hiking or camping seat; this is an outdoors/patio seat.

-If you’re a bit bulky, or have a spare tire or two spare tires hanging off your belly, then by all means go out and fetch ALPS Mountaineering King Kong Chair.
-It’s one of the most durable chairs on the market and can actually support more than 700 lbs.
+If you’re a bit bulky, or have a spare tire or two spare tires hanging off your belly, then by all means go out and fetch ALPS Mountaineering King Kong.
+It’s one of the most durable options on the market and can actually support more than 700 lbs.